-The Bank assesses and identifies operational risks inherent in all the material products, processes and systems under different Lines of Business on ongoing basis.
-All new products, activities and systems are being routed through Committee on Operational Risk Management (CORM).
-The Loss Data analysis is done on half yearly basis to assess the high-risk prone product and business lines and adopt mitigating measures.
+The Bank adopts best practices in Risk Management.
+The Bank assesses and identifies operational risks inherent in all the material products, processes and systems under different Business Lines on an ongoing basis.
+All new products, activities and systems are being first routed through the New Product Group and then through Committee on Operational Risk Management (CORM).
+All policies are approved by the Board only after clearance by the Risk Management Committee of the Board (R Com).
+The Chief Risk Officer implements the directives of R.Com and overseas day-to-day Operational Risk Management functions.

+Risk Management function works in close coordination with the committee of Business Operational Risk Managers (BORM) and Operational Risk Management Specialists (ORMS).
+The committee of BORM and ORMS assists the Operational Risk Management Division in undertaking the Risk and Control Assessments, reporting Losses and Key Risk Indicators (KRIs) on a periodical basis.

-The Board after clearance by the Risk Management Committee of Directors (R Com) decides on policies on Operational Risk Management.
-Down below is the CORM headed by Executive Director.
-The Chief Risk Officer implements the directives of R.Com and overseas day-to-day Operational Risk Management.
-The committee of Business Operational Risk Managers (BORM) and Risk Management Specialists gives feedback on the Risk and Self-assessment, Key Risk Indicators, mapping of products to Business Lines, etc. Branch levels KRIs are tracked through Zonal office and Bank Level KRIs are tracked through I & A Department H. O. on half yearly basis.
+Risk reporting in the form of Loss Data Analysis is done on half yearly basis to assess the high-risk prone product and business lines and mitigation measures are adopted.
+Branch levels KRIs are tracked through Zonal office and Bank Level KRIs are tracked through Inspection and Audit Department, H. O. on half yearly basis.